Get THE RACK DEMO

 What Breeding Management Software Needs to Do

 The category "breeding management software" gets applied loosely.
 Some tools earn the name.
-Others are collection trackers with a breeding page bolted on.
+Others are collection lists with a breeding page bolted on.
 Here is what the software needs to do to qualify as management, not tracking.

 Relational Record-Keeping